itk-dev/colibo-docs-extrator/README.md

 ### Delete All Documents

-Remove all synchronized documents from WebUI:
+Remove all synchronized documents from Open-WebUI:

 ``` bash
 python main.py delete-all-docs